janjakubnanista/downsample/README.md

 There is a very minimal interactive demo app available if you want to play around with the results of downsampling.
 [Check it out here](https://janjakubnanista.github.io/downsample/).

+<a id="acknowledgement"></a>
 ## Acknowledgement

-The implementation is based on Sveinn Steinarsson's 2013 paper _Downsampling Time Series for Visual Representation_ that can be found [here](https://skemman.is/bitstream/1946/15343/3/SS_MSthesis.pdf).
+The implementation of `LTD`, `LTOB` and `LTTB` is based on Sveinn Steinarsson's 2013 paper _Downsampling Time Series for Visual Representation_ that can be found [here](https://skemman.is/bitstream/1946/15343/3/SS_MSthesis.pdf).

+The implementation of `ASAP` is based on Kexin Rong's and Peter Bailis's 2017 paper. _ASAP: Prioritizing Attention via Time Series Smoothing_ that can be found [here](https://arxiv.org/pdf/1703.00983.pdf).
+The original code can be found [here](https://github.com/stanford-futuredata/ASAP/blob/master/ASAP-optimized.js)